tholian-network/stealth/README.md

 insights about their architecture and interaction.

+## Developer Guide

+The [Stealth Browser Guide](./guide/README.md) contains all documentation about the Stealth Browser and the Stealth Service.

 ## License

 The license is currently unclear and depends on how to finance this project later.